Permafrost/Tundra/SERVICES.md

 * `$content.name` is the name associated with the content, such as a file name.
 * `$content.type` is the mime media type of the content to be processed.
+* `$content.length` is the length in bytes of the content to be processed.
 * `$content.source` is the source of the content to be processed.
 * `$content.archive` is the archive location of the content after processing.